To be or not to be - that is the question:

 whether DST is still needed.
 Some people want to retain the twice-yearly clock shift,

 some want year-round Daylight Saving Time, and most of the rest (including me) want

 year-round Standard Time (ST).
 Our modern world can no longer reasonably be argued

 to need the time shifting.
 A look at the above map show who does and does not currently

 If the clock change were to be eliminated,

 then some political body must decide whether to impose year-round DST or ST. Opinions

 a few people opting for a compromise that adds 30 minutes to Standard Time.
 My preference

 for Standard Time is based on nature itself.
 Discounting for the minor altitude

 variations due to the earth's 32½° axis tilt and its elliptical orbit,

-noon (midday) is defined as when the sun reaches its point
+noon (midday) is defined as when the sun reaches its point of greatest elevation

-(noon) Greenwich Mean Time (GMT).
+Mean Time (GMT).
 Daylight Saving Time changes that to 1:00 pm, so there is

 no naturally occurring event to reference to a DST "noon."
 Admittedly, in these

 days of manmade, artificial everything, there is no compelling reason for demanding

 that noon coincide with the sun being at its highest point in the sky.
 Most people

 time keeping it would never occur to them.